-Nietzsche surmised in his opus Human, All Too Human that the capacity for genius was perhaps not so much rare as hard to come by, requiring a great mastery over καιρός, the right moment, as well as life circumstance.
+Nietzsche surmised in his opus Beyond Good and Evil that the capacity for genius was perhaps not so much rare as hard to come by, requiring a great mastery over καιρός, the right moment, as well as life circumstance.

-Furthermore, he argued, the minds of great thinkers or artists are continuously productive of good, average and bad ideas and it is the critical faculty, developed to a fine art, that enables the manifestation of quality in the deed and the work.
+Furthermore, in the earlier work named Human all too Human, he argued, the minds of great thinkers or artists are continuously productive of good, average and bad ideas and it is the critical faculty, developed to a fine art, that enables the manifestation of quality in the deed and the work.

-A link could therefore be constructed between quality and good judgement, since critical faculty and judgement are the same thing.
+A link could therefore be made between quality and good judgement, since critical faculty and judgement are the same thing.